muratk3n/thirdwave/en/tweets/2019/week37.md

 ---

-“It’s estimated that the Deepeater Horizon oil spill resulted in the loss of more than 10 million user-days of beach fishing and boating activities...
+“It’s estimated that the Deepwater Horizon oil spill resulted in the loss of more than 10 million user-days of beach fishing and boating activities...
 If you Drill, you spill.”